dualguard/2026-01-pre-launch-bug-bounty-alignerz/README.md

 ### Q: Extra audit information
 - Merge will not be included for this launch but it will be included in a future upgrade
+- Any vulnerability involving merging is valid, any vulnerability that would come from the removal of the `mergeTVS(...)` and `_merge(...)` functions is also valid
 - realYieldDistributor will not be deployed now, that’s why it wasn’t included in the script
 - The a26zBase.s.sol script should be deployment ready for mainnet